cognizance-amrita/Cognizance-Tasks/T1/1st_year_Task_1_OS.md

 ---
 <span style="color: #ADD8E6;">_Objective:_</span>
 - To design and develop a **Web Application for Task Management** that enhances productivity and helps users to stay organized.
-- Your goal is to create a responsive and interactive system that incorporates essential functionalities for task management while offering a seamless user experience. :rocket:
+- Your goal is to create a responsive and interactive system that incorporates essential functionalities for task management while offering a seamless user experience.
 ---
-<span style="color: #ADD8E6;">_Instructions :memo::_</span>
+<span style="color: #ADD8E6;">_Instructions:_</span>

 1. **Understand the Requirements**: Analyze the core functionalities described below and ensure your web application fulfills these requirements.
 2. **Plan Your Implementation**: Strategize the structure of your web application, including UI/UX design, backend logic, and database management.